Before that fateful day

 Houston knew he would not have a better opportunity.
 At 3:30 that afternoon, he assembled his troops and laid out his battle plan.
 It was time for his 930 eager soldiers to take the fight to Santa Anna’s 1,250 troops.

 Screened by trees and rising ground, Houston’s forces advanced in three prongs.
-At about 4:30, the Texians swarmed into the Mexican camp, shouting “Remember the Alamo” and “Remember Goliad!”
+At about 4:30, the Texians swarmed into the Mexican camp, shouting “Remember the Alamo” and “Remember La Bahia!”

-The Mexican army was caught unawares, and the battle ended 18 minutes later.
+The Mexican army was caught unaware, and the battle ended 18 minutes later.
 The Texans killed over 600 Mexican soldiers and captured most of the rest.
 Nine Texans died in the battle.

-The 1,200-acre San Jacinto Battleground State Historic Site is a National Historic Landmark.
+The 1,268-acre San Jacinto Battleground State Historic Site is a National Historic Landmark.
 It has three units:

-- The developed park (about 500 acres) was acquired in parcels from 1899 to the 1930s.
+- The prairie unit and developed portion of the site (about 500 acres) was acquired in parcels from 1899 to the 1930s.
 This area holds the monument and pool, battleground and picnic sites, and other facilities.
 The monument was completed in 1939.

 - The marsh unit (300 acres) lies to the north of the developed park area.

-- The forest unit (about 200 acres) provides a buffer between the park and the petrochemical plants on the south side of the park.
+- The forest unit (about 200 acres) provides a buffer between the site and the petrochemical plants and industry surrounding the site.